cshanley18/Digital-RW-Coursework/DigitalRWPresentation.md

 **Methods**

 - Plan: use n-grams and the sliding function to observe each occurrence of the noun-verb pair, and then count backwards from that pair to catch any article or adjective

+---
+**Avenues for Future Research**
+- All of Gregory
+- Does frequency vary among different literary forms in the Nyssenian corpus?
+- Compare  with classical models
+	- De Anima and the Phaedo, for instance